 The complaint says Williamson County Schools used a second-grade language arts curriculum that included the following four books:

 All four of these books are about true events that happened between the 1940s and 1960s.

 The complaint says the school district illegally used these books to make second graders “hate their country, each other, and themselves.”
-It says these books had this effect because they depict African American and Mexican American southerners in the mid-20th century being mistreated, and because the teacher’s manual directs teachers to say negative things about their mistreatment.
+It says these books had this effect because they depict African Americans and Mexican Americans in the mid-20th century being mistreated by white Americans, and because the teacher’s manual directs teachers to say negative things about their mistreatment.

 The complaint, moreover, accuses the school district of using the word injustice too frequently in its teacher’s manual, with illegal anti-white classroom exercises like asking students, “What injustices did people face before the civil rights act of 1964?” and “How can people respond to injustice?”

 The complaint sums up its position this way: “There does not have to be a textbook labeled ‘Critical Race Theory’ for its harmful tenets to be present in a curriculum; the evidence is present in the outcome.”

 The illegal outcome, apparently, is for Tennessee children in second grade to learn about the history of American racism or civil rights protests at all.

 This morning, dozens of scholarly and educational organizations in the United States—including PEN America, the American Historical Association, the American Association of University Professors, the Association of American Colleges and Universities, and the American Federation of Teachers—have signed a joint statement condemning broadly-worded bills that aim to curtail discussions of racism and history in schools and colleges.